 TED talk at CIA headquarters 2013

-Professor Catherine Tinsley, Executive Director of the Georgetown University Women’s Leadership Initiative, gave a TED talk to CIA staff about the importance of negotiations.
+Professor Catherine Tinsley, Executive Director of the Georgetown University Women’s Leadership Institute, gave a TED talk to CIA staff about the importance of negotiations.
 She debunked common myths about negotiations and gave special emphasis on what women do well and how they can improve their negotiation performance.
 She offered concrete advice based on her research for enhancing the effectiveness of negotiations as a tool to maximized outcomes.